gardegu/LAB42_RTX_control/README.md

 ### Demonstration
-[Here](https://www.youtube.com/playlist?list=PLr7kwtXen7-Se0UGnNa_Y2hR0W9sA3iEf) is a link to a Youtube playlist where you can find dome trials and demonstration of the interface.
+[Here](https://www.youtube.com/playlist?list=PLr7kwtXen7-Se0UGnNa_Y2hR0W9sA3iEf) is a link to a Youtube playlist where you can find some trials and demonstration of the interface.